 Love has always been a central theme in Japanese literature.
 Focuses on how Japanese writers of the modern period (particularly late 19th century to the present) depict the struggle with new concepts and forms of "love" and relationships.
 As well as basic readings about modern Japanese history and culture, assigned texts range from canonical work, various forms of early twentieth-century modernist mystery, technical and avant-garde writings, to contemporary "coming of age" novels.
 We will also examine such media as cartoons and films.
 Readings and discussion in English.
 (Same as East Asian Languages and Literatures 235.)

-239S Modern Japan: Japanese Culture and Society From A(-Bomb) to (Dragon Ball)Z.
+239/339F Modern Japan: Japanese Culture and Society From A(-Bomb) to (Dragon Ball)Z.

-This course explores issues of imperialism, military conflict, pacifism, nuclear victimhood, foreign occupation, national identity, and social responsibility in 20th-century Japan.
-Readings include nonfiction, science fiction, poetry, war propaganda, novels and censorship documents, animé, and film.
+This course explores issues of imperialism, military conflict, pacifism, nuclear victimhood, foreign occupation, national identity, and social responsibility in 19th to 21st-century Japan.
+Materials include nonfiction, science fiction, poetry, war propaganda, novels, censorship documents, animé, and film.
 Taught in English.
 No knowledge of Japanese language or history required.
-(Same as East Asian Languages and Literatures 239.)
+(Same as East Asian Languages and Literatures 239/339.)
+Omori.

 244F Tragedy: Then and Now.

 Heaven, Hell and the Space in Between: Devils and Deities in Russian Literature and Art.

 Examination of the portrayals of the cosmic conflict: Good vs. Evil, Heaven vs. Hell, God vs. Satan.
 The second half of the semester will be dedicated to a close reading and analysis of Fyodor Dostoevsky's Brothers Karamazov.
 (Writing-intensive.)
 No knowledge of Russian required.
 (Same as Russian Studies 270.)
 Maximum enrollment, 20.